openSUSE/obs-landing/_posts/development/2017-10-09-sprint-report-10.md

 </p>

 <p>
 There are many other options you can configure.
-All this is documented in our <a href="http://openbuildservice.org/help/manuals/obs-admin-guide/obs.cha.administration.html#_message_bus">admin guide</a>.
+All this is documented in our <a href="http://openbuildservice.org/help/manuals/obs-admin-guide/obs.cha.administration.html#_message_bus" rel="canonical">admin guide</a>.
 </p>

 <h3>Introduced bcrypt as password hash</h3>